 - Heart failure

-An arteriovenous fistula in your lungs (pulmonary arteriovenous fistula) is a serious condition and can cause:
+A significant arteriovenous fistula in the lungs (pulmonary arteriovenous fistula) is a serious condition and can cause:

 - Coughing up blood

-An arteriovenous fistula in your gastrointestinal tract can cause bleeding in your digestive tract.
+An arteriovenous fistula in the digestive tract can cause gastrointestinal (GI) bleeding.

 When to see a doctor